oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 1. Relying Parties MUST reject CWTs that are not valid in all other respects per "CBOR Web Token (CWT)" {{RFC8392}}.

 1. Application of additional restrictions and policies are at the discretion of the Relying Party.

-1. Implementations MUST be able to support a Status List Token in CWT Format in an untagged form (i.e., no CWT tag and no cose-sign1 tag).

 The following is a non-normative example of a Status List Token in CWT format in Hex: